nanthakannan/Automation-UI/README.md

 ## Overview

 This project is an automation framework for UI testing using Python, BDD (Behavior Driven Development) with Gherkin syntax, and Allure for reporting.
-It is designed to be scalable and maintainable, supporting automated UI tests for a booking application.
+It is designed to be scalable and maintainable, supporting automated UI tests.

 ## Project Structure